-For the transport of goods, the government plans (no details are available) the construction of a new port in nearby Porto Romano.
+For the transport of goods, the government plans the construction of a new port in nearby Porto Romano.
 The value of the Emaar investment was said to be €2 billion ($2.43 million), the largest ever in Albanian history.
 The news was not picked by international media and experts were sceptical that such an investment is feasible in one of Europe’s poorest countries.
+No further details of the plan are available.

-In fact, Symphony Investments is the family investments vehicle of Mohamed Alabbar, Emirati businessman and founder of Emaar Properties, developer of one of the world’s tallest buildings Burj Khalifa and one of the world’s largest and most visited malls, The Dubai Mall, which are part of Emaar’s 500-acre development Downtown Dubai.
+In fact, Symphony Investments is the family investment vehicle of Mohamed Alabbar, Emirati businessman and founder of Emaar Properties, developer of one of the world’s tallest buildings Burj Khalifa and one of the world’s largest and most visited malls, The Dubai Mall.
+Both of which are part of Emaar’s 500-acre Downtown Dubai development.
 Emaar had annual revenue of $6.99 billion in 2018 and a market capitalisation of over $9.7 billion.
 Symphony Investments is managed by Alabbar’s son Rashid.

 According to the Democratic Party (PD), an “Agreement of Economic Cooperation” was signed between Albania and the UAE in November 2020 and was ratified in Parliament.
 Based on this, the government has drafted a law which if approved, would hand over the Durrës Port to Symphony Invests.
 The draft does not contain any conditions, criteria, or procedures and gives “carte blanche” to the government, according to the PD.